-Cint’s insight exchange marketplace automatically ensures that all panelists are ‘quarantined’ after participating in a survey, meaning they cannot be sent another survey for a defined period of time.
+Cint’s insights exchange marketplace automatically ensures that all panelists are ‘quarantined’ after participating in a survey, meaning they cannot be sent another survey for a defined period of time.
 The standard quarantine period in Cint’s online exchange platform is seven days; however, this can vary by panelist, panel owner, panel and geography.

 Cint utilizes an indexing system that gives each panelist a score depending on how active their survey participation is.
 The participation history is recorded along with exclusion information.

-Cint’s insight exchange marketplace has advanced subject-category quarantine capabilities that are available to those sample buyers who require it.
+Cint’s insights exchange marketplace has advanced subject-category quarantine capabilities that are available to those sample buyers who require it.
 Panelists can also be excluded from future surveys by excluding previous projects when selecting sample.

 Cint can provide participation history reports to sample buyers on request.

 22. Do you have a confirmation of respondent identity procedure?
 Do you have procedures to detect fraudulent respondents?
 Please describe these procedures as they are implemented at sample source registration and/or at the point of entry to a survey or router.
 If you offer B2B samples what are the procedures there, if any?

 Cint’s technology includes a range of capabilities to deal with professional/ duplicate respondents.
-Cint’s insight exchange marketplace identifies and excludes multiple panel respondents both through email address and by name.
+Cint’s insights exchange marketplace identifies and excludes multiple panel respondents both through email address and by name.
 Postal address and bank data is also investigated if the incentive payment method supports this.
 Specific, secure survey links are also used.
 Cint implements accepted industry-specific solutions such as RelevantID and can support solutions like TrueSample.

 Cint has a Panel Quality team that continuously analyzes panel data to identify ‘fraudulent’ or ‘inattentive’ panelists.
 Panelist status is updated in cooperation with the panel owner.

 As all research stakeholders would agree, quality of response is also affected by the quality of the questionnaire.
 Accordingly, Cint project managers provide feedback to sample buyers regarding potential issues that could affect fieldwork, both before project launch and upon project completion.

 Policies and Compliance